 Charity Gifts Of 10% Of Your Estate

 Another recent inheritance tax concession is that the estate can pay inheritance tax at a reduced rate of 36% instead of 40% if you leave 10% or more of the net value of your estate to charity.
 If you are considering taking advantage of this little-known concession you should see a professional so that you get the proportions right.

 Inheritance Tax Report

 If your estate is over the nil rate band (currently £325,000) and the residence nil rate allowance (currently £175,000) combined (£500,000), then some inheritance tax planning is required if you wish to reduce the inheritance tax charge on your estate.

 You need professional advice if you don’t want the value of your estate unnecessarily eroded by inheritance tax.
 Would you like to find out what the inheritance tax liability will be on your estate and what you can do about it now?

-If you don’t want the value of your estate unnecessarily impacted by inheritance tax, why don’t you book a FREE 30-minute strategy session with Remi Aiyela so that she can understand your own personal circumstances?
-By booking your strategy session now, you can start taking the first steps towards finding out the potential inheritance tax liability on your estate and what you can do about it.
+If you don’t want the value of your estate unnecessarily impacted by inheritance tax, why don’t you book a FREE 30-minute consultation with Remi Aiyela so that she can understand your own personal situation?
+By booking your consultation now, you can start taking the first steps towards finding out the potential inheritance tax liability on your estate and what you can do about it.
 You can have your inheritance tax report either on a stand-alone basis or as part of your Wealth Succession Plan.

-With the Strategy Session, Remi is ready to share lots of information and tips so you start saving inheritance tax immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.
+During your consultation, Remi will share lots of information and tips so you start saving inheritance tax immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.